spr-networks/coredns-block/README.md

 - Supports multiple lists
 - Integrated with SPR for applying blocklists by tag, provide API for managing lists.
+- Has support for per-client overrides and expiring entries

 ## Name